 The Vancouver Olympics stirred something in this household.
-We were busy like most Canadians, getting on with life in the circus of family schedules.
-We had yet to become Pod people, ear buds and screens shutting out the world and one another.
-The Winter games hooked us, hard and fast, and our throats grew hoarse, cheering from half way across the country.
+We were busy like most Canadians, getting on with life in the circus of family schedules, yet to become Pod people, earbuds and screens shutting out the world and one another.
+The Winter games hooked us, hard and fast, and our throats grew hoarse, cheering from halfway across the country.

 ( read more about that heady time here)

-First we have to change some new habits.
+First, we have to change some new habits.
 We’re not watching live TV much these days.
-The kids now view content online, streaming whenever fancy strikes, and our habits lean towards Netflix and HBO.
-We are part of the binge generation, no longer sitting down for appointment viewing but choosing a chilly weekend instead to power through episode after episode of House of Cards, or True Detective.
+The kids now view content online, streaming whenever fancy strikes and our habits lean towards Netflix and HBO.
+We are part of the binge generation, no longer sitting down for appointment viewing but choosing a chilly weekend instead to power through episode after episode of House of Cards and True Detective.

 The Olympics are a test then.
 Will we be glued once more to breathtaking feats?
-Was it only patriotic fervour of the Games held on home turf that had us permanently perched ?
-Can we silence the ever growing cynicism that surrounds the Olympic movement and ignore all the controversy dogging the Sochi games?
+Was it only the patriotic fervour of the Games held on home turf that had us permanently perched?
+Can we silence the ever-growing cynicism that surrounds the Olympic movement and ignore all the controversy dogging the Sochi games?

-In a culture seeped in irony, do golden ideals still pierce through?
+In a culture steeped in irony, do golden ideals still pierce through?

 Is it still possible, in our fragmented, digitized lives, to have a collective experience?

 If getting choked up watching the athletes entering the stadium today is any barometer, I’m feeling a cheer coming on.